 If you have any questions please feel free to contact our offices located in Fair Lawn, Riverdale, and Englewood, NJ .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.

-High heels have a history of causing foot and ankle problems.
-If you have any concerns about your feet or ankles, contact one of our podiatrists from Active Foot and Ankle Care, LLC.
-Our doctors can provide the care you need to keep you pain-free and on your feet.
+Activities where too much pressure is put on the feet can cause stress fractures.
+To learn more, contact one of our podiatrists from Active Foot and Ankle Care, LLC.
+Our doctors can provide the care you need to keep your pain free and on your feet.

 Symptoms